wizeline/wfc/docs/language.md

 #### Bot Waits
 !['wait' action grammar][wait-grammar]

 This action reads a value from the user without prompting any question.
-The wait action supports expecting a list of entities, so the grammar reuses the quick replies grammar but the compiler dos not allow setting text to the expected entities.
+The wait action expects a list of entities, so quick replies' grammar is being reused.
+In addition, the compiler does not allow setting text to the expected entities.

-Wait action also supports disabling context switching using the `keeping context` keywords
+Plus, it supports supports disabling context switching using the `keeping context` keywords

 Examples